 Brett Kavanaugh spent much of 12 hours in a packed and raucous Senate hearing room Wednesday trying not to talk about politics – or how he would act in cases involving the man who nominated him to the Supreme Court, President Donald Trump.

-The Brett Kavanaugh nomination
+The Brett Kavanaugh hearings

 Should the Senate confirm Kavanaugh, it would likely ensure a conservative majority for a generation and bolster Trump’s legacy in reshaping the judiciary.
 But special counsel Robert Mueller’s ongoing investigation into Russian interference in the 2016 election and other legal controversies surrounding the White House mean a Trump-specific case could hit the Supreme Court sooner rather than later.